MoOx/phenomic/docs/content/docs/usage/styling.md

 for you.
 Nothing to setup.
 It’s even injecting all requirements if you want to rehydrate on startup (in ``window._glamor`` or ``window._aphrodite``).

-An optional (but recommended) step is to enable re-hydratation.
+An optional (but recommended) step is to enable re-hydration.
 You will need to add some code in your ``scripts/phenomic.browser.js`` and adjust the code depending on the library you use.